67 Station Road, Highfield and 69 Station Road, Haytor

 69 Station Road, Haytor

-It is uncertain, who lived first in the second cottage, now No 69, which at some point became known as Haytor, also a name not in use today.
-No 69 may have housed Jarmans or been let out initially?
-It was owned by Leslie Clifford Covington and Vera Joyce Covington nee Pearce from 1963 to 2001.
-With development of dementia, Vera had to live in a residential home from 1993, whilst Les remained at No 69 until his own death in 2001.
+It is uncertain, who lived first in the second cottage, now No 69, which at some point became known as Haytor, also a name not in regular use today.
+No 69 may have housed members of the Jarman family or let to others?
+It was bought from the County Council in 1963 by Leslie Clifford Covington and Vera Joyce Covington nee Pearce.
+They had previously lived in a rented house at Knott’s Bridge and the County Councillor Frank Matthews helped them with the negotiations to buy the cottage from the Council.
+Later in 1993, following the onset of dementia, it was necessary for Vera to live in a residential home at Fulbourn, whilst Les remained at No 69 until he moved to the same residential home shortly before his death on 9 January 2001.
+Vera died the following year and the property was put on the market.

 The newly renovated house was bought for £430,000 by the current owners Gary Lawrence Adcock & Alisa Jane Lopez-Adcock on 12 December 2003.